Prathiksha-Ramesh/single-cell-lung-atlas-covid19/README.md

 2. stage all changes - git add .
 3. create a commit - git commit -m "describe your commit"
 4. push to a main branch - git push origin main
+5. To fetch the latest changes in the UI and to rebase it - git pull --rebase origin main